Music of Finland: Iskelmä

-The annual Eurovision Song Contest is avidly followed in Finland and in 2006 Finland won with the melodic heavy rock band Lordi.

 Like Finnish music in general, iskelmä is written mostly in minor keys.
 The melodies have a distinguishable Finnish "flavour" that is somewhat related to Russian and Italian melodies and harmonies although Scandinavian and Anglo-American influence can also be heard.

 Iskelmä music is essentially dance music, and it is mostly performed on dancing stages and halls around the country.
 The best known and perhaps most loved and respected dance is the tango, which originated in Argentina.
 Notably, the annual Finnish contest for iskelmä artists is "Tangomarkkinat", meaning "The Tango Marketplace"; many of the stars of contemporary iskelmä have won this competition and it is a major spectacle in Finland, comparable with the Sanremo Music Festival in Italy.

 Iskelmä is typically non-urban music and its greatest popularity is situated to the countryside and smaller cities.

 Traditionally accordion has been the major instrument in iskelmä music and it is still played, but has in most cases been replaced by guitar, electric piano and synthesizer.
 These, with drums, electric bass and occasional use of saxophone form the basic instrumentation of iskelmä.